 First, take a look at this banjo parts diagram:

 The peghead is another name for the headstock, which contains the instrument’s tuning pegs.
 It is found at the very end of the neck, at the most faraway point from the body of the instrument.
 If you take a closer look at a peghead, you can expect it to have an overlay, which joins it to the neck, a thin sheet of material known as the truss rod cover and a nut comprised of either wood, plastic, or bone.

 Banjo tuners come in two different designs.
-The first type are similar to those found on a guitar, which stick out the sides of the headstock, whereas the others are known as planetary style and point outwards from the back of the neck.
+The first type is similar to those found on a guitar, which stick out the sides of the headstock, whereas the others are known as planetary style and point outwards from the back of the neck.
 There are also geared and friction-based models available.
-Most musicians seem to favour geared versions as they are more efficient at holding strings in tune, than friction varieties.
-Saying that friction tuners are lighter than geared tuners and can be slightly more pleasing to look at too.
+Most musicians seem to favor geared versions as they are more efficient at holding strings in tune, than friction varieties.
+Friction tuners are lighter than geared tuners and can be slightly more pleasing to look at too.

 The fingerboard is a piece of solid hardwood, such as ebony or maple, that sits on top of the instrument’s neck.
 This area takes a beating from your fingers as you play, so manufacturers often incorporate a piece of high quality, durable wood here.
 To help you play in key, there are usually inlays which mark the frets along the entire length of the fingerboard.